antdke/antdke.co/content/posts/2020-12-27-Its-Okay-To-Hit-Your-Kids.md

 And, in that moment: I got a little glimpse into why some parents hit their kids.

 Before I go any further, I’m 21.
-So farrrr from parenthood.
+So, farrrr from parenthood.
 This is a sliver of insight based on my experience as the oldest brother (and having once been a kid myself).

 ## Kid Psychology